-Guide RNAs to target lrp6, fzd4, stm, cited2, pprc1, swap70a and swap70b were generated as described above, and co-injected with Cas9 mRNA into AB/tupl embryos or embryos derived from the incross of $fzd5^{sgu1}$ heterozygous parents at one-cell stage.
-Guides were assessed for efficiency by genotyping injected wildtype embryos, and the minimum concentration of guides necessary to lead to efficient gene editing was subsequently selected to test genetic interactions.
+Guide RNAs to target lrp6, fzd4, stm, cited2, pprc1, swap70a and swap70b were generated as described above, and co-injected with Cas9 mRNA into AB/tupl embryos or embryos derived from the incross of fzd5^{sgu1} heterozygous parents at one-cell stage.
+Guides were assessed for efficiency by genotyping injected wild-type embryos, and the minimum concentration of guides necessary to lead to efficient gene editing was subsequently selected to test genetic interactions.
 Best combinations often involved guides in adjacent exons to attempt to generate large deletions, in addition to small indels.
 Injected embryos did not show any non-specific phenotypes or developmental delay and were analysed to assess eye morphology, categorised according to phenotype and subsequently genotyped for fzd5.
 Identification of indels in lrp6 and fzd4, and fzd5 genotypic status was determined by HRM analysis on DNA samples obtained from individual embryonic tails.
-Identification of indels in stm, cited2, pprc1, swap70a, swap70b was determined by MiSeq analysis.
+Identification of indels in stm, cited2, pprc1, swap70a and swap70b was determined by MiSeq analysis.
 At least two rounds of injection were done for each tested gene, and one of them was genotyped in full.

-Aamp loss of function was phenocopied by F0 injection as previously described (Kroll et al., 2021).
-Three synthetic RNA guides were designed (Supplementary Table 2) and ordered to Integrated DNA Technologies (IDT).
-Guides were annealed to tracrRNA oligonucleotide (IDT#1072532), assembled with Cas9 protein (IDT#1081058) and injected into one-cell stage wildtype embryos (Kroll et al., 2021).
-A subset of the injected embryos was genotyped by HRM analysis (primers described in Supplemental Table 2) to confirm the presence of gene editing.
+aamp loss of function was phenocopied by F0 injection as previously described (Kroll et al., 2021).
+Three synthetic RNA guides were designed (Table S2) and ordered from IDT.
+Guides were annealed to tracrRNA oligonucleotide (IDT #1072532), assembled with Cas9 protein (IDT #1081058) and injected into one-cell-stage wild-type embryos (Kroll et al., 2021).
+A subset of the injected embryos was genotyped by HRM analysis (primers described in Table S2) to confirm the presence of gene editing.